neurotrino/reservoir/.github/ISSUE_TEMPLATE/dslp-04---experiment.md

 ---

 ***
-Familiarize yourself with the [DSLP](https://github.com/dslp/dslp)'s definition of an [experiment issue](https://github.com/dslp/dslp/blob/main/issue-types/4-experiment-issues.md) before proceeding.
+Please familiarize yourself with the [DSLP](https://github.com/dslp/dslp)'s definition of an [experiment issue](https://github.com/dslp/dslp/blob/main/issue-types/4-experiment-issues.md) before proceeding.
 ***

 **Parent:** [this issue must be associated with an "ask" issue]